wwayne/react-native-nba-app/README.md

 2. `$ npm run clean` react-native unsupport for .babelrc since 0.16, so you have to remove all .babelrc in your project(includes packages)
 3. `$ npm start`
 4. Open your Xcode, select a simulator, click the play button or `cmd + R`

+## Design
+The design is made by Sketch, you can find the original design file in [Dropbox](https://www.dropbox.com/s/3hn1o5xgk7bzjpa/Allyoop.sketch?dl=0), it may help if someone wants to design new features.

 ## Run in device
 1. Check the [official doc](http://facebook.github.io/react-native/docs/running-on-device-ios.html#using-offline-bundle) first, the following steps are based on official doc